 The heatwave here in the UK may be over, but holiday season is right upon us.
 Even if I weren’t a parent, living life by the rhythms of school terms and holidays, I’d know it was holiday season, because almost every conversation I have with clients and contacts at the moment starts with ”I’m so busy right now, because I’ve got to get everything done before I go away”.

-Your summer holiday: that two-week (if you’re lucky) window you spend the rest of the year looking forward to.
+Ah yes, your summer holiday: that two-week (if you’re lucky) window you spend the rest of the year looking forward to.
 That wonderful, relaxing, fun-filled vacation full of laughter and family time that you find so nourishing, so liberating, that every year as you make the most of every second of our last day, you make a vow to yourself that when you get home you’ll do something to improve your work life balance so you can experience some of that holiday feeling all the time, rather than perpetually living a life you need to take a holiday from.

 That two fabulous weeks: which every year ends with a bump (and quickly feels like it might as well not have happened) the very next day when you get back to work and find a months’ worth of stuff waiting for you, piled high on your desk.
-Holiday, what holiday?!

 If you’ve vowed that this year will be different, that this time you really will use your holiday as a springboard to improve your work life balance, or as a turning point to do something about the fact you’re unhappy with your career or where your business is heading, how do you do it?